krb5/krb5/doc/rst_source/krb_build/options2configure.rst

  --prefix=PREFIX

-    By default, Kerberos will install the package's files rooted at '/usr/local' If you desire to place the binaries into the directory *PREFIX*, use this option
+    By default, Kerberos will install the package's files rooted at '/usr/local'.
+    If you desire to place the binaries into the directory *PREFIX*, use this option.

  --exec-prefix=EXECPREFIX